 So there was certainly a large group of people with middle ground views who had chosen to give feedback.
-With almost a third of respondents sitting happily in the neutral camp, (with scores of 7 and 8) and another 15% “a little underwhelmed” with scores of 5 or 6, this group is more sizable than both the “lovers” or the “haters”.
-When it comes to post-show e-surveys, “Average Jo” is quite happy to give her opinion.
+With almost a third of respondents sitting happily in the neutral camp, (with scores of 7 and 8) and another 15% “a little underwhelmed” with scores of 5 or 6, this group is more sizeable than both the “lovers” or the “haters”.
+When it comes to post-show online surveys, “Average Jo” is quite happy to give her opinion.

 But we also see more of a spread to the extremes of the scale, including 3.5% rating the show they attended as 0 or 1 out of 10.
-It is this group that can sometimes be under-represented in face-to-face surveys conducted on the show floor.
+It is this group that can sometimes be under-represented in face-to-face surveys conducted during the event.

 Social nicety also comes into play.
 Many people temper their opinions when they are talking to a real person – an unconscious attempt to protect the feelings of the interviewer, or to appear a better person before them.
 This can particularly impact responses to questions around income, job seniority and attitude towards professional development, where some answers are perceived to be more socially desirable than others.
 It also buffers the results against very low NPS scores.
-In results published by a UK research agency*, it appeared not a single responder had given a score of 0 when surveyed face-to-face.
-Visitors are such a polite bunch!
+In results published by a UK research agency*, it appeared not a single respondent had given a score of 0 when surveyed face-to-face.

-You could address the “nice-factor” by placing self-serve terminals on your show floor in an area you are confident will attract the full spectrum of your attendees, but the cost of build and loss of prime sellable space can make this unappealing.
+You could address the “nice-factor” by placing self-serve terminals at your event in an area you are confident will attract the full spectrum of your attendees, but the cost of build and loss of prime space can make this unappealing.

 You know your audience – are there any groups through demographic, or line of work not accessible through email?
 Or are you are looking for the views of a vital subsection of your audience?
 Then consider combining online and offline research to help you meet your objectives.
 Agencies with experience of both, or online platforms with offline partners, will be able to deliver both and work the data to give meaningful comparisons.